AmosLewis/Algorithm/C++/concurrent/readme.md

 The class template std::promise provides a facility to store a value or an exception that is later acquired asynchronously via a std::future object created by the std::promise object.
 Note that the std::promise object is meant to be used only once.

+std::promise is used by the "producer/writer" of the asynchronous operation.

+std::future is used by the "consumer/reader" of the asynchronous operation.

+The reason it is separated into these two separate "interfaces" is to hide the "write/set" functionality from the "consumer/reader"

 '''

 	#include <vector>